 Cataracts are the clouding of the lens inside the eye.
 This is usually a natural part of aging, but can come on earlier in life in certain circumstances, such as previous surgery to the eye, diabetes, or inflammation inside the eye.

 We can perform an operation using the latest microsurgical equipment to remove the natural lens inside the eye and replace it with a new plastic lens.
-This lens will improve your vision, getting rid of the cloudiness and glare you might be experiencing.
+This lens will improve your vision, getting rid of the cloudiness and glare you might

 The natural lenses in our eyes cloud with age.